Using Reolink PoE Cameras with HomeKit

 I like to use Raspberry Pi devices for this kind of thing.
 Being very compact, low power, quiet and easy to maintain I can tuck it away with my other smart hubs and not worry about it.
 I keep a regular check on ‘Pi’ availability and prices, this Raspberry Pi starter kit was the best offer going when I last refreshed my links.
 If you don’t have a Pi already, these Starter kits come with everything you need, plus a pre-imaged memory card with the OS ready to go so you can go right ahead and install Scrypted.

 If you have a spare Pi available and want a fresh image on it to install Scrypted, you can get that easily from the free Raspberry Pi Imager.
-Keep in mind that you’ll need at least a Raspberry Pi 3B+, but a 4 would be much better as we’re dealing with streaming video processing from, potentially, multiple cameras.
+Keep in mind that you’ll need at least a Raspberry Pi 4 as we’re dealing with streaming video processing from, potentially, multiple cameras.
+Check out my beginners’ guide to setting up your first Raspberry Pi.

 Before You Jump In